Does Buying Website Traffic Work in 2026?

 5. Social Traffic

-The source of the social traffic is users using social networking sites through mobile apps.
-For instance – web users clicking on the link to your site attached to a retweet or social media post will be classified as social traffic.
+The source of social traffic is users on social networking sites via mobile apps.
+For instance, web users clicking a link to your site in a retweet or social media post will be classified as social traffic.
 This traffic can occur on your site from paid or organic sources.

 Supposedly, you have a marketing site and social media account.
-You post content at regular intervals with relevant hashtags on social media.
+You post content regularly and use relevant hashtags on social media.
 You will have a better chance of appearing at the top of the search results if users add the same hashtag you shared on your posts.

-If the web users find the post informative & relevant to their requirements, they will click on the link to your site in the caption.
+If web users find the post informative & relevant to their needs, they will click the link to your site in the caption.
 This redirected traffic can be counted as social traffic.

 Also Read: Top Industries That Can Benefit From SEO In 2023